modestimpala/VotVChaosMod/README.md

 - Email system and Shop system for viewer interaction

-- Overlay display for voting and results
+- Stylish In-game UI to display votes and ChaosMod status

 ### Community

   [GitHub Discussions](https://github.com/modestimpala/VotVChaosMod/discussions)

-  Discord Thread

-## r2modman Setup
+## Automatic r2modman Setup

-1. Ensure you have the following dependencies installed:

-- Python 3.x

-- Pyglet library (pip install pyglet)

-2. Install ChaosMod and unreal-shimloader
+1. Install ChaosMod and unreal-shimloader

-3. Download [pyChaosMod.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/1.0.2/pyChaosMod.zip) from GitHub releases

-4. Navigate to active r2modman game directory, pa08_00**\WindowsNoEditor\VotV\Binaries\Win64\

-5. Place folder pyChaosMod into Win64 directory

-6. Get an OAuth bot token from https://twitchtokengenerator.com/
+2. Get an OAuth bot token from https://twitchtokengenerator.com/

-7. Edit `config.json` with your OAuth token and channel settings, changing settings as needed
+3. Launch the game and configure settings from main menu

+4. Launch the ChaosBot from main menu, which will automatically download and extract a pre-built exe, then run it.

+If you want to download the exe manually, or run from source, see below.

-## Manual Setup
+## Manual r2modman Setup

-1. Ensure you have the following dependencies installed:

-- Python 3.x

-- Pyglet library (pip install pyglet)

-- UE4SS (Unreal Engine 4 Scripting System)
+1. Install ChaosMod and unreal-shimloader

-2. Download [VotV.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/1.0.2/VotV.zip) from GitHub releases
+2. Download [ChaosBot.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/latest/ChaosBot.zip) from GitHub releases
+- Optionally, download python source [src_pyChaosMod.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/latest/src_pyChaosMod.zip)

-3. Navigate to modded game directory, pa08_00**\WindowsNoEditor\
+3. Navigate to modded game directory, pa08_00**\WindowsNoEditor\VotV\Binaries\Win64\

-4. Place folder VotV folder into WindowsNoEditor directory
+4. Place ChaosBot.exe in a folder called "pyChaosMod" inside Win64 folder

-5. Ensure pyChaosMod is located in Win64 directory, if not, download [pyChaosMod.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/1.0.2/pyChaosMod.zip) from GitHub releases
+- Optionally, extract python source into Win64 folder

-6. Get an OAuth bot token from https://twitchtokengenerator.com/
+5. Get an OAuth bot token from https://twitchtokengenerator.com/

+6. Launch the game and configure settings from main menu

 7. Edit `config.json` with your OAuth token and channel settings, changing settings as needed